Kimberly Guilfoyle Tests Positive For Coronavirus After She And Donald Trump Jr. Seen Attending Large Party

 Trump Jr. has adopted his father’s stance against wearing masks, taking to Instagram this week to share pictures that cast doubt on the effectiveness of wearing a mask to slow the spread of the virus — appearing to go against the recommendations of public health experts.

-Public health experts have also warned that large events are dangerous given the very contagious nature of the novel coronavirus, and said that these large gatherings are fueling the recent surge in cases.
+Public health experts have also warned that large events are dangerous given the very contagious nature of the novel coronavirus, and said that public gatherings are fueling much of the recent surge in cases.
 As the New York Times reported, bars have been seen as a particularly dangerous places for the spread of the virus given the lack of inhibition.

 “Public health experts say that the long nights, lack of inhibitions and shoulder-to-shoulder confines inside so many bars — a source of community and relaxation in normal times — now make them ideal breeding grounds for the coronavirus,” the report noted.